flosskosova/foss4g-2023/_pages/register/volunteers.md

 Registrations for volunteering will be accepted in two batches, based on the need to obtain a visa to enter Kosovo.

-1. **If you need a visa to enter Kosovo**, make sure to register before **10 April 2023**.
-After this, we will not be able to qualify you for the volunteer program, nor assist with visa documents.
+1. **If you need a visa to enter Kosovo**, make sure to register and send needed documents before **10 April 2023**.
+Check out Visa section page: https://2023.foss4g.org/register/visa-info/ After this, we will not be able to qualify you for the volunteer program, nor assist with visa documents.

 2. **If you do not need a visa to enter Kosovo**, make sure to register before **10 May 2023**.

 [Register here](https://forms.gle/jakeUNTtfkbZEwXz7){: target="\_blank" .btn .btn-primary .waves-effect .waves-button .waves-light .waves-float}